coder/docs/images/embed-button.md

   to the service of your choice.
 This step is required for anyone who wants to use the button to launch a project using the provided image and repo.

-## Create the Embedded Button's Code
+## Create the embedded button's code

 Coder can automatically generate the code you need to embed the Open in Coder button.